Winter Sonata: Reception

 Winter Sonata is credited with causing the second wave of the Korean Wave and extending it to Japan and the Philippines.
 It improved the image of South Korea among the Japanese and set fashion trends throughout East Asia.
 The series was a commercial success; 330,000 DVDs and 1,200,000 copies of Winter Sonata novelizations were sold.
 The series yielded more than when taking into account the profit it contributed to tourism.
 The number of visitors to the island of Namiseom (where the series was shot) grew from 250,000 to over 650,000 after the series was aired.
 A statue of the main characters can also be found on the island at the spot where they first kissed.

 The series shot actor Bae Yong-joon into stardom in Asia, and he became especially popular among middle-aged Japanese women.
 When he first visited Japan in 2004, more than 3,000 women guarded by 350 policemen gathered at the airport to welcome him.
 Junichiro Koizumi, the Japanese prime minister at the time, was quoted saying that Bae was more popular in Japan than himself.

 The series was also aired in the Philippines in 2003, via GMA Network's primetime block under the title Endless Love II: Winter Sonata and one of the highest rated shows at that time.
 As a result, it also brought the Korean Wave to the Philippines.
 Just like in Japan, Bae Yong-joon became popular among middle-aged women.

 The series was a success in Asia and the America as well.

+In March 2026, It was made public that the drama will be re-released in Japan by compiling the 1400‑minute Television series into a 2 hour 4K remastered film.